 Cause

 Harbor upgrades may include upgrades to new Postgres database versions.
-Upgrades may also include Postgres database schema changes.
+Upgrades may also include changes to the Postgres database schema.

-Any upgrade attempts which skip these changes may result in the Postgres database to become corrupt or lost.
+Any upgrade attempt that skips these changes may result in the Postgres database becoming corrupted or lost.

 • Harbor v2.7.0 runs Postgres 13.